shaunluttin/MVPBlog/spa-login-aspnet-core-notes.md

     * The access token is a string representing an authorization issued to a relying party (aka a client).
     * Possessing an access token means three things have happened:
     * 1. The authorization server has confirmed the end-users identity.
-    * 2. The end-user has given consent for YourSPA to access protected resources.
+    * 2. The end-user has given consent for FoobarApp to access protected resources.
-    * 3. YourSPA has verified its identity via presentation its client_secret.
+    * 3. FoobarApp has verified its identity via presentation its client_secret.
-    * 4. and YourSPA has verified its possession of the authorization code.
+    * 4. and FoobarApp has verified its possession of the authorization code.
     * The access token
         * is not verifiable.
         * is opaque to the client.